 Shares Subscription Contract

-The Shares Subscription Agreement, executed May 16, 1997, capitalized YPFB’s pipeline assets.
+The Shares Subscription Contract, executed May 16, 1997, capitalized YPFB’s pipeline assets.
 Prior to the execution of the Shares Subscription Contract, YPFB assigned its pipeline interests to Transredes.
 Under the Shares Subscription Contract, TR Holdings Ltda. (a consortium of Enron and Shell, hereinafter “TR Holdings”) acquired a 50% interest in Transredes by purchasing 5,024,060 Series B ordinary shares in Transredes for US$263,500,000 (the “Subscription Amount”).
 The Shares Subscription Contract grants TR Holdings and the other parties eight years in which to invest the Subscription Amount.
-The parties to the Shares Subscription Agreement are Transredes, TR Holdings, the Republic of Bolivia, Enron Corp., Enron Transportadora Holdings Ltda. (“Enron Holdings”), a Shell holding company, and Cititrust (Bahamas) Ltd.
+The parties to the Shares Subscription Contract are Transredes, TR Holdings, the Republic of Bolivia, Enron Corp., Enron Transportadora Holdings Ltda. (“Enron Holdings”), a Shell holding company, and Cititrust (Bahamas) Ltd.

-The Subscription Amount must be invested within eight years in conformity with an “Investment Plan” prepared by Transredes, approved by its board of directors, presented to the Superintendent of Hydrocarbons within 180 days of the closing date and updated yearly and in conformity with certain other established guidelines.
-Transredes anticipates completing this investment in significantly less time than the required eight-year period.
+The Subscription Amount must be invested within eight years in conformity with an “Investment Plan” prepared by Transredes, approved by its board of directors, and presented to the Superintendent of Hydrocarbons within 180 days of the closing date, which plan must thereafter be updated yearly and in conformity with certain other established guidelines.
+Transredes anticipates completing this investment in significantly less than the required eight-years.

 Until the Subscription Amount has been fully invested, the parties agreed that Enron Corp. will provide, on an arm’s length basis, technical assistance, including technology, patents, and other knowledge necessary to accomplish Transredes’s corporate purpose.
-Enron Corp. guaranteed the investment of the Subscription Amount in conformity with the Investment Plan and the payment of the penalties established in the Agreement up to the Subscription Amount.
+Enron Corp. guaranteed the investment of the Subscription Amount in conformity with the Investment Plan and the payment of the penalties established in the Contract up to the Subscription Amount.
 Enron Corp. is also obligated to ensure performance of Enron Holdings’ and TR Holdings’ other obligations, either directly or through a third party.

 [The Shares Subscription Contract contains certain restrictions on the transfer of interests in TR Holdings prior to the full investment of the Subscription Amount]: